 Well, this problem can occur due to multiple reasons.
 And to fix this problem you need to try out many solutions.
 So, here are some solutions, which you can try.
-These solutions helped me to find out the real reason and fix laptop charging problem.
+These solutions helped me to find out the real reason and fix the laptop charging problem.

-Troubleshoot Laptop Power Adapter.
+Solution 1: Troubleshoot Laptop Power Adapter.

 Try another AC Adapter – If you weren’t using the surge protector.
 Then, it might be possible that your AC adapter got internally damaged.
 In that case, you can borrow your friend’s laptop charger to check.
-But first, read complete article.
+But first, read the complete article.
 Maybe the problem might be something else.

-Do power reset your Laptop.
+Solution 2: Do a power reset on your Laptop.

 Trust me this solution is worth trying.
 In this solution, we are going to remove the primary power source.
 That is an AC adapter and laptop battery.
 And, after that, we will drain residual capacitance by holding the power key.
 This process will clear out corrupted stored values.
 Don’t worry, it will not affect the data on the drive.